MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql-managed-instance.md

 ### Migration process

 1. Contoso provisions an Azure SQL Managed Instance, and migrates the SmartHotel360 database to it using Azure Database Migration Service.
-2. Contoso provisions and configures web apps, and deploys the SmartHotel360 app to them.
+2. Contoso provisions and configures web apps, and deploys the SmartHotel360 application to them.

     ![Migration process](./media/contoso-migration-refactor-web-app-sql-managed-instance/migration-process.png)